Meet Our Fiction Authors

-To date, Shelley has published over ninety novels for a variety of publishers.
+To date, Shelley has published over a hundred novels for a variety of publishers.
 Her novels have been highlighted in the Philadelphia Enquirer, Washington Post, Time Magazine, and USA Today.
 She has also been interviewed on NPR as well as numerous regional radio stations.

 Before writing romances, Shelley lived in Texas and Colorado, where she taught school and earned both her bachelor’s degree in English literature and elementary education and later obtained her master’s degree in educational administration.